'This guy loves football!' - How Suarez stunned former Liverpool youngster Canos | Goal.com

 A Spain international at all age-groups up to Under-19s level, Canos left Liverpool in 2016 having made just one Premier League appearance, joining Norwich City in a £3.5 million ($5m) deal.

-He would spend just six months with the Canaries, though, before joining Brentford in January 2017.
+He spent just six months with the Canaries, though, before joining Brentford in January 2017.

 There, he has made 145 appearances.
 He was part of the side beaten by Fulham in the Championship play-off final last August, and has been a virtual ever-present this season for Thomas Frank’s men, who currently sit second in the table.